Bahraini nationality law

 Bahraini nationality law states who is a citizen of Bahrain.
 Foreigners are often given citizenship.
 Bahraini citizenship laws are governed by the Bahraini Nationality Law of 16 September 1963.
 Bahrain does not currently permit dual citizenship, and a Bahraini citizen who acquires a foreign citizenship loses Bahraini citizenship.
 Bahraini citizenship can be renounced.
 However, in 2016, Bahrainis could have applied to the Ministry of Interior to maintain dual nationality.
-The king has the discretion to grant Bahraini citizenship to those otherwise not qualified.
-His Majesty the Governor has the discretion to grant citizenship to an Arab individual who has performed a great service to Bahrain.
+The King of Bahrain has the discretion to grant Bahraini citizenship to those otherwise not qualified.
+The King has the discretion to grant citizenship to an Arab individual who has performed a great service to Bahrain.
 A Bahraini citizen over the age of 20 years has the right to vote in national elections.
-Bahraini citizens have a right to a Bahraini passport, though in 1996 the Bahraini government was criticised for refusing to renew the passports of some Bahraini nationals, thus imposing an effective exile on these individuals.
+Bahraini citizens have a right to a Bahraini passport, though in 1996, the Bahraini government was criticised for refusing to renew the passports of some Bahraini nationals, thus imposing an effective exile on these individuals.

 As of 2019, Bahrain had an estimated population of 1.64 million, up from the official 2010 census population of 1.23 million, of which 666,172 (53.5%) in 2010 were non-Bahraini, mainly foreign workers.
 There were 568,399 Bahraini citizens, 99.8% of which were Muslim.
 There are about 1,000 Christian citizens and about 40 Jewish citizens.
 (See Demographics of Bahrain.)

-Since 2011 the Bahraini government has revoked the citizenship of around 1,000 major opposition and activist figures in response to protests and disturbances, though some have been reinstated.
+Since 2011, the Bahraini government has revoked the citizenship of around 1,000 major opposition and activist figures in response to protests and disturbances, though some have been reinstated.

 By birth

-A child born to a foreign father who himself was born in Bahrain and has a permanent resident permit or was born to unknown parents is a Bahraini citizen by birth.
+A child born in Bahrain to unknown parents is a Bahraini citizen by birth.